 One of the best ways to ensure a great candidate experience is to be prepared, so I’ve made a downloadable template for you to help break down your thinking for each interview and prepare yourself and your interviewing panel.

 This form goes through questions one by one, especially questions the hiring manager is leaving to others in the interviewing panel to ask.

 While this may seem long at first, soon you will do this instinctively and it is essential for everyone interviewing to be on the same page.
 Otherwise, you will be interviewing the same candidate for very different things and no one can be everything to everyone!

 A job interview shouldn’t be a stand-off, you can get a lot more out of people by treating them like, well, people!

 I go so far as to actually send candidates general interview tips or tips on what will be covered in each stage pre-interview.
 While I’m not giving the answers it goes to further lessen the pressure.

 Make sure you extend the common courtesies throughout the interview that you might extend to guests in your home and get curious about them as an individual.
 Of course, don’t forget to leave time at the end of the interview for them to ask questions too!

-Interviewing is your reward at the end of what can be a long and exhausting search, so enjoy it!
+Interviewing is your reward at the end of what can be a long and exhausting sourcing exercise, so enjoy it!